manju0912/Namaste-React/README.md

 ### <a href="https://github.com/manju0912/Namaste-React/tree/master/Episode-10-Jo-dikhta-hai-vo-bikta-hai">Episode 10 - Jo Dikhta hai, Vo Bikta hai</a>
 This episode was all about Tailwind CSS.
 I learned how to configure and use tailwind css for creating the UI.
 It is very lightweight UI library and makes the developer work more easy while creating the UI.<br/>
 <strong>Assignment 10:</strong> <a href="https://github.com/manju0912/Namaste-React/blob/master/Episode-10-Jo-dikhta-hai-vo-bikta-hai/Assignment.md">Click Here</a>

+### <a href="https://github.com/manju0912/Namaste-React/tree/master/Episode-11-Data-is-the-new-Oil">Episode 11 - Data is the new Oil</a>
+In this episode, we studied about prop drilling, lifting the state up, React ontext, Context Provider and Context Consumer.
+We also bild the Accordion from scratch in React to show and hide restaurant menus on the Restaurant Menu page.<br/>
+<strong>Assignment 11:</strong> <a href="https://github.com/manju0912/Namaste-React/blob/master/Episode-11-Data-is-the-new-Oil/Assignment.md">Click Here</a>